Anton3413/Reverso-Java-API/README.md

 method, the *byte[] mp3Data* field is ignored.
 However, in this class, we can also get this field as a Base64 string by invoking the `getAudioAsBase64()` method.

+### getContext problems

+Unfortunately, due to the use of a third-party API, the method may be unstable.
+The response time can take a while, which can sometimes be critical.
+This is because the API needs to process the request in a headless browser mode and execute the necessary JavaScripts, which has significantly slowed it down.
+Also, we cannot predict the state of the third-party API servers at the time of use.

 ## Response status
 Each response object has a `boolean isOK` field, along with a